-NEW!
-Working Paper: Recursive Preferences, Correlation Aversion, and the Temporal Resolution of Uncertainty
+NEW Working Paper: Recursive Preferences, Correlation Aversion, and the Temporal Resolution of Uncertainty

 Abstract